baryluk/dmt/README.md

 In this case the body of `if` will be EMPTY.
 And `g` will be called unconditionally.

-Don't do silly things.
+Do not do silly things.
 And just use `//`-style comments if possible.

 Also mentioned before, you might opt out of some indenting features, but that makes it awkward and not nice at all: